nahlmb/dzikr_docs/docs/intro.md

 Same with Quran Tool, you need to download the Book data first, as this following.

 ### Requirement
-1) You can download the tool hare : [this link](/zip/books.zip)
+1. You can the data hare, the extract it : [this link](/zip/books.zip)
-2) Put quran directory on ./assets folder of your project
+2. Put quran directory on ./assets folder of your project
-3) register the asset in pubspec.yaml, as below
+3. register the asset in pubspec.yaml, as below
 ```yaml
 assets:
   - assets/book/
 ```

 ### Usage
-1) Init the tool
+1. Init the tool
 ```dart
 BookTool bookTool = BookTool.init();
 ```
-2) Get the data
+2. Get the data
 ```dart
 List<Book> duaBook = await bookTool.getDuaBook();
 List<Book> dzikrBook = await bookTool.getDzikrBook();
 ```
-3) Show doa and dzikr to your user, you can use ListView to render every item.
+3. Show doa and dzikr to your user, you can use ListView to render every item.
-4) You can process book detail by your own, or easily with [DzikrReader] as use it as following
+4. You can process book detail by your own, or easily with [DzikrReader] as use it as following
 ```dart
 class DzikrDetailPage extends StatelessWidget {
   const DzikrDetailPage({Key? key, required this.book}) : super(key: key);